bevyengine/rfcs/rfcs/55-entropy.md

 You may choose to determinstically seed your own world entropy via [`Entropy::from`].
 The  seed you choose may have security implications or influence the distribution of the resulting random numbers.
 See https://rust-random.github.io/book/guide-seeding.html for more details about how to pick a "good" random seed for your needs.

-Depending on your game and the type of randomness you require, when specifying a seed you would normally do one of the following:
+Depending on your game and the type of randomness you require, when specifying a seed you will normally do one of the following:

 1. Get a good random seed out-of-band and hardcode it in the source.
 2. Dynamically call to the OS and print the seed so the user can rerun deterministically.
 In games like [Factorio](https://www.factorio.com/) sharing random seeds is encouraged and supported.